THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 # CHUWI Minibook Hackintosh

-EFI files for hackintosh on the CHUWI Minibook, works on Catalina and Mojave with initial support for Big Sur.
+EFI files for hackintosh on the CHUWI Minibook.

+Full support for macOS 10.14.0 - 11.0.X (may work on older OS's but some features may not work)

 If you see anything that could be added or changed don't hesitate to make a pull request.

 ![Catalina with working Graphics Acceleration](/images/Catalina.jpeg)